egsmin/DiscordBot/README.md

 Before you start the Bot, please make sure, that all participants are in the same voice-channel.
 The bot will only consider the voice-channel with the most members.

-After done, you can write `$start` into a text-chat.
+After done, you can write `$start` into a text-channel of your choice.
 The bot will only consider the text-channel, you write the `$start`-command into.